Dntel

-James Scott "Jimmy" Tamborello, also known by his stage name Dntel /ˈdɪntɛl/, is an American electronic music artist and DJ.
-Aside from his main solo project, Tamborello is also known as a member of the groups The Postal Service, Headset, and Figurine, where he is sometimes cited as James Figurine.
+James Scott Tamborello, (born 1975) also known by his stage name Dntel /ˈdɪntɛl/, is an American electronic music artist and DJ.
+Aside from his main solo project, Tamborello is also known as a member of the groups The Postal Service, Headset, Strictly Ballroom, and Figurine, where he is sometimes cited as James Figurine.

 Personal life

 Tamborello's father was a jazz saxophone player, flautist, and a songwriter for many Santa Barbara, California-based bands.
 His mother, Joyce Menges was an actress who starred in the sitcom To Rome with Love starring John Forsythe, Kay Medford, and Melanie Fullerton, in 1969, and later in the Walt Disney Productions film Now You See Him Now You Don't, starring Kurt Russell, in 1972.